domnikl/highscore/README.md

 * directly get keywords from String objects
 * blacklist words via a plain text file, String or an Array of words
 * merge together Keywords from multiple sources
+* contains a CLI tool that operates on STDIN/OUT and is configurable via parameters

 Examples
 --------